 2. Review Articles

 Reviews are comprehensive analyses of specific topics.
 They are submitted upon invitation by the Editor.
 Unsolicited proposals for reviews may be submitted; however, in this case, authors should only send an outline of the proposed paper for initial consideration.
 Both solicited and unsolicited review articles will undergo peer review prior to acceptance.
-The length of the manuscript should not exceed 5,000 words, and references should not exceed 100.
+The length of the manuscript should not exceed 5,000 words.

 3. Case Reports